Response Protocols for COVID-like Illness

 Are parents notified about a positive test in the school?

-The school nurse, COVID coordinator, and the school administrator will coordinate with DPH to notify families of the presence of any positive COVID-19 cases in the classroom and/or school to raise awareness and encourage closer observation for any symptoms at home.
+The school nurse, COVID coordinator, and the school administrator will coordinate to notify families of the presence of any positive COVID-19 cases in the school to raise awareness and encourage closer observation for any symptoms at home.
 Previously established processes for communication to stakeholders regarding other contagious diseases that impact schools should be followed, including protecting the identity of those who test positive.

 Are there special cleaning protocols schools must follow after a positive case?

-If a positive case is connected to an individual office or other space that can be left vacant for up to 24 hours, the space will remain closed for 24 hrs. prior to disinfection.
-This is best practice and will allow the viral load to reduce before cleaning takes place.
-Then, using an EPA-approved disinfectant or prepared bleach solution, disinfection will take place.
+If a positive case is connected to an individual office or other space, when possible the space should remain closed for 60 minutes or more. prior to disinfection to allow viral load to settle or disburse prior to cleaning.
+Then, using an EPA-approved disinfectant or prepared bleach solution, cleaning and disinfecting of the area will take place.